F1 Grand Prix Cruises: An Ultimate Guide

 Monaco F1 track - Image courtesy of Motorsport Images

 The Monaco GP remains the crown jewel of the F1 calendar.
-Its glitz and glamour, stunning backdrops, renowned history and revered principality make it Formula One's most glamorous event.
-The excitement of the Grand Prix hits fever pitch when race day in Monaco comes around.
+Its glitz and glamour, stunning backdrops, renowned history, and revered principality make it Formula One's most glamorous event.
+The excitement of the Grand Prix hits a fever pitch when race day comes around in Monaco.

 The thrilling action on the track is matched by the exciting party atmosphere taking place around it.
 The Monaco GP has been a fixture on the calendar since 1929.
 The street circuit takes six weeks to set up prior to the race weekend, and is set along the Principality's famous streets that exude timeless charm.

-A narrow course with elevation changes and tight corners, overtaking is difficult-enough here without the challenge the tunnel represents.
-The contrast of light to dark presents challenges that are not faced on other tracks as the drivers have to adjust their vision as they emerge from the tunnel at the fastest point on the track and brake for the chicane in the daylight.
+Overtaking is difficult enough on a narrow course with elevation changes and tight corners without the challenge the tunnel represents.
+The contrast of light to dark presents challenges that are not faced on other tracks, as the drivers have to adjust their vision as they emerge from the tunnel at the fastest point on the track and brake for the chicane in daylight.

 This makes it one of the most demanding tracks in Formula One.
-The circuit is famed for its narrow unforgiving track and the difficulty of overtaking.
-Race goers can expect a thrilling race which every driver dreams of winning.
-Past winners of this race include: Moss, Hill, Senna, Schumacher and Hamilton.
+The circuit is famed for its narrow, unforgiving track and the difficulty of overtaking.
+Racegoers can expect a thrilling race that every driver dreams of winning.
+Past winners of this race include Moss, Hill, Senna, Schumacher, and Hamilton.

 • Circuit Length: 3.337km (2.074 miles)